 Our manageable student population enables the staff to know more about each student and, in turn, students feel part of a caring and productive community.

-Balcombe Grammar School is committed to supporting democratic principles within a Christian environment.
+Balcombe Grammar School is committed to supporting democratic principles within an environment based on Christian values.

 STATEMENT OF DEMOCRATIC PRINCIPLES